 The trend of hostels started in India for such travellers who have a passion for travelling, but not the pocket.
-Few years back, ‘hostels’ for us meant a place with strict rules and warden.
+A few years back, ‘hostels’ for us meant a place with strict rules and warden.
 A place where we lodge after our school/college hours.
 The image was clichéd and same.

 A hostel is usually a home converted into various dorms.
 These dorms have a variety.
-While you can find variations in number of beds, girls can also get ‘female dorms’ which gives them some personal space.
+While you can find variations in a number of beds, girls can also get ‘female dorms’ which gives them some personal space.

-Hostels usually provide you the basic facilities like bathroom attached to your room, free Wi-Fi, books to be read, board games, utensils etc. However what is really interesting is that visitors have to cook their own meals (except breakfast, which is paid) and wash their own utensils.
+Hostels usually provide you with the basic facilities like a bathroom attached to your room, free Wi-Fi, books to be read, board games, utensils etc. However what is really interesting is that visitors have to cook their own meals (except breakfast, which is paid) and wash their own utensils.

 Here is a list of the most famous backpackers’ hostels of India:

 You will not believe that good quality rooms can be available at such affordable rates till you experience it.
-Zostel provides the travellers everything that they need but at pocket friendly rates.
+Zostel provides travellers with everything that they need but at pocket-friendly rates.
 Cleanliness has never been their issue and helpful staff is their forte.

-If you like traditional yet funky decors and want to live around those for few days, Moustache is the place you want to visit.
+If you like traditional yet funky decors and want to live around those for a few days, Moustache is the place you want to visit.
 The place gives you a quirky look inside and a roof to spend some peaceful time.

 If you like ending your days with a nice musical get-together then Hosteller is the place to book your stay with.
 While your stay at The Hosteller, there will never be any dull moment, nor will there will be too much hustle-bustle.

 Youth Hostels are known to be one of the first to bring this concept to India.
 Run by Youth Hostel Association of India, you can also take part in various events organized by the hosts.

 They do have basic rooms and dorms available at cheap rates, but they also provide unique options like bamboo huts, Traditional Indian cots, lodges, hammocks etc. they also provide café and travel desks where guests can interact among themselves.

 Hostel stay is the best way to get to know new people, learn about their culture, share knowledge and make friends.
 One also comes across explorers in hostels – people who live there for days, months or even longer.